 Colours and shapes

-Red: love and respect.
+Red is for love and respect.

-White: true love, purity, dignity, chastity.
+White roses mean true love, purity, dignity and chastity.

 Combinations of colours and pairings with other flowers also create new meanings.
 For example, white and pink roses express the wish to stay together forever.
 The presence of roses in a bouquet symbolises gratitude, and a single rose placed in a large bouquet lets the receiver know they're The One.